DanielFLopez1620/learning_ros2/m03_robot_description/m03_robot_description.md

 After this, we are ready to test it:

     ros2 launch m03_tf2_with_py lettuce_dyn_frame.launch
-    TODO: Add tf tree command
+    ros2 run tf2_tools view_frames

-TODO: Add image of the dynamic frame
+You can check the results of the tf2 tree in the file: [frames_dyn_lettuce.pdf](/m03_robot_description/frames_dyn_lettuce.pdf).

 # URDF: Unified Robot Description.

 URDF is the tool that relates with transforms in order to describe our robot_model that can be used for visualization (status of motors, sensors info, position in the world, and more) and simulation (for those cases when you do not have a robot or want to test it with different environments).

 ## Using URDF for robot modeling: